Southfield-Lathrup High School: History, milestones, and awards

 Southfield-Lathrup High School (SLHS) opened in 1967 to accommodate the growing Southfield and Lathrup Village populations.
 SLHS opened with the 1967-68 school year, accommodating Freshmen and Sophomores only from Birney Junior High School, one of four junior high schools in Southfield.
 Adding a Freshman class in each of the following two school years, 1968–69 and 1969–70, it graduated its first Senior class in 1970.
 Located in Lathrup Village, the high school was part of the Southfield Public School District.

 Southfield-Lathrup High School closed at the end of the 2015-16 school year, and its students were divided between Southfield High School and University High School Academy, which moved into Lathrup's campus.
 Berkley High School, Groves High School, Shrine Catholic High School and Oak Park High School were also expected to receive some Southfield-Lathrup students.

 Dress code

 Beginning with the 2005–2006 school year, a dress code was instituted at the high school level, finalizing the process of bringing all of the Southfield Public Schools district under a dress code policy.
 All members of the board supported the measure and voted aye, except for Trustee Karen Miller.
 Ms. Miller voted no because she didn't feel that there was enough input from students in the development of the dress code.

 Campus

 The campus consists of the main building, a soccer field, a football field, and various parking lots.
 Students park in the west parking lot.
-The building is divided into several distinct zones called "houses."
+The building is divided into several distinct zones called "houses".

-A, B, C, and D Wing

-Four two-story wings contain most of the school's class rooms.
-Oddly, the second floors of these wings are not attached to each other.
-A and B wings are located toward the front of the school, facing Twelve Mile Road.
-C and D wings are located toward the rear of the building.

-A House contains the Charger Cafe, which sells food items and Southfield-Lathrup-related memorabilia.

-B House contains most of the science labs and the Medical and Natural Sciences Academy.

-C House contains the Career Center and the majority of the math department.

-D House contains the counseling office and the weight training rooms.

-G House

-G House contains the Arts and Communications Academy, Band Room, Choir Room, Piano Laboratory, Art Studios, Dance Studios, and the auditorium.
-Southfield-Lathrup's auditorium is equipped with a full sized stage, dressing room, costume room, lighting, and sound equipment.
-Every year, Lathrup's drama department produces a fall play and a spring musical.
-The spring musical typically includes Lathrup's dance and music departments.